westdart/ar_osc_amqbroker/README.md

   {
     name: <the name>,
     namespace: <the namespace>,
+    amqbroker_image: <the image>, # Optional, can be defined globally
     incomingAddressList: [<list of queues where this broker is the terminus>],
     sendToDLAOnNoRoute: '<true|false>',
     broker_node_port: <node-port>, # Optional - for direct connection to the broker from outside the cluster }
 ```

-For user / role pairs the structure is:
+For user / role pairs defined in the 'ar_osc_amqbroker_user_roles' variable, the structure is:
 ```
   [
     { name: "name1", role: "user" },